vinhhoala/ENACT-Business-Models/BusinessModels/CAAC.md

     </td>
     <td rowspan="1">
       <p>
-* Apply access control mechanisms and identity governance mechanisms that today address people accessing IT applications, to people accessing industrial IoT, and to relationships between industrial objects.
+        * Apply access control mechanisms and identity governance mechanisms that today address people accessing IT applications, to people accessing industrial IoT, and to relationships between industrial objects
-* Improve global cybersecurity of the middleware and application IoT layers.
+        * Improve global cybersecurity of the middleware and application IoT layers
         * Consider privacy risks as an integral part of the dynamic access control process.</p>
     </td>
   </tr>
   <tr>
     <td rowspan="1">
       <b>Existing Alternatives</b> </td>
     <td rowspan="1">
-      <p>Currently actuation systems are controlled with Ad-Hoc monitors.
-These approaches are not well-adapted for Devops methodology and  large scale IoT platforms </p>
+      <p>Current situation:
+        * Today, no protocol can deliver dynamic authorization based on context for both IT and OT (operational technologies) domains.
+        * Cloud computing infrastructures do not use dynamic access control, but static traditional mechanisms, despite the highly dynamic nature of cloud computing capabilities.
+        * As the number of connected devices increases more and more, the related security risks are more and more important. </p>
     </td>
       </tr>
 </table>